3. Credit for prior learning

 3.1.5 Communications credit (COMM)

 You may receive an exemption for COMM1016 if you have five or more courses (or one semester of study) at the degree level, with an overall grade point average (GPA) of 60 per cent (C).
 The courses must be from an accredited and recognized institution where the language of instruction is English, in a country where English is the primary language, meeting at least 80 per cent of the learning outcomes.
-In some cases, you may receive a COMM2017 exemption in place of COMM1016.

-You may receive exemptions from both COMM1016 and COMM2017 if you have a completed a degree in English, health, business, or technology, with an overall grade point average (GPA) of 60 per cent (C).
-The degree must be from an accredited and recognized institution where the language of instruction is English, in a country where English is the primary language.
+You may receive two communication courses exemptions if you have completed a degree from an accredited institution within Canada or from an accredited and recognized institution where the language of instruction is English, in a country where English is the primary language and you have achieved an overall grade point average (GPA) of 60 per cent (C).

-3.1.6 General education credit (GNED)
+3.1.6 General education credits (GNED)

-If you have general education credits (GNED) from other accredited and recognized postsecondary institutions, you are eligible for transfer credit exemptions (Section 3.2.3 General education).
+If you have general education credits (GNED) from other accredited and recognized postsecondary institutions, you are eligible for transfer credit exemptions

 For transfer of your GNED credits to certificate and diploma programs, you must have obtained a grade of 60 per cent (C) or greater in the course.
 For transfer of your GNED course credits from diploma to degree programs, you must have graduated from a two-year or three-year diploma program and have obtained a graduating average of 70 per cent (B) or greater and obtained a grade of 70 per cent or greater in the course.